-These were all things the tablet needed in order to make it a true device for the professional user, and Apple has delivered.
+Apple needed to make these improvements so the iPad Pro 11 could be the true device for a professional user, and it seems the company has delivered.
 So here we are with the iPad Pro 11-inch (or iPad Pro 11, to you and us), which aims to fix the various issues the first Pros had.
 There's also the iPad Pro 12.9, with a screen that's a little bigger, for those of you who need extra screen real estate.

-Indeed, Apple has called this new model ‘the iPad we wanted to make from the beginning’ (which says something about the newer 2020 models) – but while this is easily the best tablet Apple has ever made (along with its chunkier sibling), there's a big question as to whether the 'average' user will get enough benefit out of the new iPad Pro to warrant the extra cost over the newest 'basic' iPad, launched earlier this year.
+Indeed, Apple has called this model ‘the iPad we wanted to make from the beginning’ (which says something about the newer 2020 models) – but while this is easily the best tablet Apple has ever made (along with its chunkier sibling), there's a big question as to whether the 'average' user will get enough benefit out of the new iPad Pro to warrant the extra cost over the 'basic' iPad line.